Tom: I'm Tom.

-- Darker and Edgier: While in the shorts all the violence and danger was always Played for Laughs, or even in particularly grim scenarios, Black Comedy.
+- Darker and Edgier: While the shorts were obviously no stranger to violence and peril, it was always Played for Laughs, or even in particularly grim scenarios, Black Comedy.
 Here, the central conflict revolves around a child whose mother died and father was presumed dead for most of the movie, and most of the action scenes - such as the burning cabin in the climax - are presented as genuinely dangerous and life-threatening.
 Also as noted by The Nostalgia Critic, when Tom gets cut to pieces in the movie, his insides are actually blood colored.